 Example: "As fair brossen after all that scran!"*

-When it comes to local ales, you're spoiled for choice!
-The Lake District has many local breweries, so you'll have plenty of opportunity to sample a few tipples.
-The Jennings Brewery in Cockermouth is a local gem, and you can find many Cumbrian inspired ales across Lake District pubs, such as Summit Else, Cumberland Ale (fondly referred to as a 'pint of sausage'!), or the ever-popular Sneck Lifter.
-If you'd prefer a refreshing spirit after a good walk, try a 'sup' of gin or vodka from the award-winning Lakes Distillery near Bassenthwaite.
+When it comes to local ales, you're spoiled for choice.
+The Lake District has many local breweries, so you'll have plenty of opportunities to sample a few tipples.
+The Jennings Brewery in Cockermouth is a local gem, and you can find many Cumbrian-inspired ales across Lake District pubs, such as Summit Else, Cumberland Ale (fondly referred to as a 'pint of sausage'!), or the ever-popular Sneck Lifter.
+If you would prefer a refreshing spirit after a good walk, try a 'sup' of gin or vodka from the award-winning Lakes Distillery near Bassenthwaite.